 Ok, we’re getting somewhere.
 So tell me what it does?

-CBD is heralded for many reasons, among which are helping to improve sleep, managing anxiety and reducing chronic pain, especially when these conditions do not respond to conventional treatments.
+CBD products are heralded for many reasons, among which are helping to improve sleep, managing anxiety, improving your sex life, and reducing chronic pain, especially when these conditions do not respond to conventional treatments.
 While advice varies on dosage, the general principle of “start low, go slow” and monitoring how your body responds to CBD (and therefore finding the optimum daily dose for you) is sensible.
-Our very own Dutch Courage contains 5mg of CBD in each can, which is a great way to start your CBD journey (see more on our mircodosing blog).
+Our very own CBD drink, Dutch Courage contains 5mg of CBD in each can, which is a great way to start your CBD journey (see more on our CBD mircodosing blog).

 If it’s good enough for Kim K, then is it good enough for me?